The simple answer

 Daily oral care often focuses on brushing, flossing, and fluoride.
 Those matter.
 Saliva matters too because it is working in the background between those routines.

-It does not replace brushing or cleaning between teeth.
+Saliva also moistens and begins to break down food, making it easier to chew and swallow.
+It does not replace brushing with fluoride toothpaste or cleaning between teeth.
 Think of saliva as one part of the protection system, not the whole system.

 How saliva connects to cavities